Programs

 WHY STUDY SUSTAINABILITY IN ECUADOR?

-Continue on to the Amazon Basin to see the stunning waterfalls of Baños and get up close and personal with monkeys and exotic birds.
-Then, you’ll travel through the Galápagos Islands, the famous site of Charles Darwin’s research, where scientists and nature lovers flock to research and admire some of the most biodiverse islands in the world.
-You will have the incredible opportunity to visit the Charles Darwin Research Station, a biological research facility and active breeding center.
-There, you will learn about the conservation efforts that maintain and improve the ecology and biodiversity of these remarkable islands.
-Activities include island-hopping on a night cruise, snorkeling, swimming in lava grottoes, visiting turtle hatching sites, exploring mangrove forests and flamingo lagoons, and observing the courtship displays of rare tropical birds.
+Your discovery of Ecuador’s biodiversity continues as you travel through the Galápagos Islands, the famous site of Charles Darwin’s research, where scientists and nature lovers flock to study and admire some of the most biodiverse islands in the world.
+You will have the incredible opportunity to visit the Charles Darwin Research Station, a biological research facility and active breeding center, where you will learn about the conservation efforts that maintain and improve the ecology and biodiversity of these remarkable islands.
+Activities include snorkeling, swimming in lava grottoes, visiting turtle-hatching sites, exploring mangrove forests and flamingo lagoons, and observing the courtship displays of rare tropical birds.

 LEARN BY DOING